PHP Blog Guide

 • Ability to practice skills in real life

-• Strong transition between residential and outpatient care
+• Strong bridge between residential and outpatient care

 • Improved emotional regulation